The 'wild man' was a ubiquitous character in sideshow presentations. Often the mentally disabled

 raised by wolves.
 Shabbily dressed and smeared with grime, these unkempt characters would handle snakes and devour raw

-meat as they had presumably learned to do in the wilds of Mexico before being discovered by the
+meat as they had presumably learned to do in the hinterlands before being discovered by the

 benevolent showman who rescued them and now presents them for the benefit of the public.